stphn/naked/readme.md

 A Naked Wordpress Development Theme

 Naked is designed to make wordpress theming easier.
-It's built using HTML5 & Skeleton-EJS SCSS structure.
+It's built using HTML5 & rely on [BasicGrid](https://github.com/electerious/basicGrid) and the BEM methodology.
-It's constantly growing so be sure to check back often if you are a frequent user.
-I'm always open to contribution. :)

 Designed by Stephane Goeuriot
 http://setgraphic.com/naked